-This article is about the Exchangeable Image File Format (EXIF) and the methods of reading EXIF Data from photographs.
-Back in the film days, photographers were forced to carry a pen and a notepad with them to record important information such as shutter speed, aperture and date.
+Back in the early film days, photographers were forced to carry a pen and a notepad with them to record important information such as shutter speed, aperture and date.
 They would then use this information in the lab, going through one picture at a time, hoping that what they wrote actually corresponds to the right image.
 It was a very painful process, especially for newbies that wanted to understand what they did wrong when an image didn’t come out right.
-Nowadays, every modern digital camera has the capability to record this information, along with many other camera settings, right into the photographs.
+Nowadays, every modern digital camera has the capability to record this information, along with many other camera settings, right into photographs.
 These settings can then be later used to organize photographs, perform searches and provide vital information to photographers about the way a particular photograph was captured.
-This stored data is called “EXIF Data” and it is comprised of a range of settings such as ISO speed, shutter speed, aperture, white balance, camera model and make, date and time, lens type, focal length and much more.
+Such stored data is called “EXIF Data” and it is comprised of a range of settings such as ISO speed, shutter speed, aperture, white balance, camera model and make, date and time, lens type, focal length and much more.
 The word “EXIF” is based on the Exchangeable Image File Format standard.

 Being able to read such data can be of great importance not only for beginners, but also for other photographers who want to find out what settings and tools were used to create a particular photograph.
-Unfortunately though, the only web-friendly (in terms of size) file format that can handle EXIF is JPEG, which means that you wouldn’t be able to read the data from other image formats such as GIF/PNG and also from websites that use Adobe Flash or other similar products.
-In addition, some photographers choose to strip EXIF data from their images to protect their image and their style, while others do it to save website traffic (yes, EXIF does add up to the size of the file).
+Unfortunately though, the only web-friendly (in terms of size) file format that can handle EXIF is JPEG, which means that you often cannot read the data from other image formats such as GIF and PNG.
+In addition, some photographers choose to strip EXIF data from their images to protect their work and their style, while others do it to save website traffic (yes, EXIF does add up to the size of the file).
 Those, who leave this data in their images either have no idea that they even have it, or they intentionally leave it like I do – for others to see and possibly learn.

 Go ahead and try it on this image: